by Matt Slick

 He called information, got the local FBI number and dialed."

 "Hello, my name is Bernard P. Rumpford, and I found a radio in an alley.
 When I turned it on I overheard some spies talking about robbing a government..."

 "Investigations, agent Stone speaking."

-"Yes, my name is Bernard P. Rumpford and this morning I was taking a drive and I was following a bird..." he winced hit himself on his forehead.
-Mentioning the bird was a mistake, but he went on anyway. "...and found this present.
+"Yes, my name is Bernard P. Rumpford and this morning I was taking a drive and I was following a bird..." he knew as soon as he mentioned the bird it was a mistake, but he went on anyway. "...and found this present.
 Only it wasn't a present.
 It only looked like a present.
 Inside was a metal box with a lock on it that I opened and there was a radio.
 I turned it on and I overheard some spies talking about robbing some government building.
 So I knew I better call you guys and let you know."

 Barney heard a muffled voice, as if Stone were speaking with a hand over the phone.
 Then, "What is your address Mr. Bumpford?"

 "Its Rumpford, and its 1425 Clenmore in Oakridge."

 "Thank you.
 So you heard some spies did you?"